Display configuration

 Notes

-1. These settings only apply only to the digital edition, they do not affect static documents in other sections of the website.
+1. These settings only apply to the digital edition, not to static documents in other sections of the website.

-4. The Gothic alphabet option does not switch the application into diplomatic-edition mode, i.e. it does not attempt to render manuscripts.
+4. The Gothic alphabet option does not attempt to render manuscripts, does not switch the application into diplomatic-edition mode.
 It simply applies a mechanical conversion to Streitberg's text.
-This feature is provided for didactic purposes, to practise reading the alphabet.
+It is provided for didactic purposes, to practise reading the alphabet.
 (If you hesitate, hover your mouse over a word to see its transliteration!)

 5. To view the Collitz character (see Streitberg 1920, p.
-41), you need a Unicode font that supports the Latin Extended-B range.
-For precomposed polytonic Greek, a font that supports both the Greek and Greek Extended ranges is necessary.
+41), you need a Unicode font that supports Latin Extended-B. For precomposed polytonic Greek, a font that supports both the Greek and Greek Extended ranges is necessary.
 Modern browsers automatically select an alternative font for code points not included in the default font.